ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-09 Databases&Analytics/79-RDSHandsOn.md

 ---

 ## Availability and durability deployment options

-- **Multi-AZ DB cluster (3 instances):**
+**1. Multi-AZ DB Cluster (3 instances)**

-  One writer plus two readable standbys across AZs.
-Improves read capacity and reduces write latency by offloading redo to shared storage.
-Targets 99.95% uptime.
-  **Use when:** You need read scaling and faster failover with minimal write impact.
-  **Example:** A social app with heavy read traffic for profiles and feeds.
+- You get one main database (writer) and two backup databases (readable standbys) in different Availability Zones (data centers).

+- If the main one fails, one of the backups takes over quickly.

+- You can also use the backups to handle extra read traffic (like many users reading data at the same time).

+- Very reliable: 99.95% uptime.

+- When to use: If your app has lots of users reading data (like social media feeds, product catalogs).

+- Example: A social app where thousands of people are constantly checking profiles and posts.
+The read replicas help spread the load.

-- **Multi-AZ DB instance (2 instances):**
+**2. Multi-AZ DB Instance (2 instances)**
-  One writer with a non-readable standby.
-Targets 99.95% uptime, primarily for failover and redundancy.
-  **Use when:** You need HA but not read scaling.
-  **Example:** A fintech ledger system prioritizing write integrity over read replicas.
+- You get one main database (writer) and one backup database (standby) in another Availability Zone.

+- If the main one fails, the standby takes over.

+- But the standby cannot be used for reading — it’s only there for backup.

+- Still very reliable: 99.95% uptime.

+- When to use: If you just need high availability (HA) and don’t care about scaling reads.

+- Example: A banking or fintech system where accuracy of writes (transactions) is more important than handling lots of reads.

-- **Single-AZ DB instance (1 instance):**
+**3. Single-AZ DB Instance (1 instance)**
+- Only one database in one Availability Zone.
+No backups or standbys.

+- Cheapest option.

+- But if it fails, your app will be down until you restore from a backup.

-  Lowest cost, no redundancy.
-Targets 99.5% uptime.
+- Reliability is lower: 99.5% uptime.

-  **Use when:** Dev/test or tolerant to downtime with robust restore strategies.
+- When to use: For testing, development, or apps that can tolerate downtime.

-  **Example:** Internal tools where occasional downtime is acceptable.
+- Example: An internal tool used by employees where downtime is acceptable.

-- **Exam mindset:**
-  Read scaling and disaster resilience → Multi-AZ cluster.
-Simple HA → Multi-AZ instance.
-Budget dev → Single-AZ.
+**Exam Mindset (Quick Shortcut)**
+- Need read scaling + disaster recovery → Multi-AZ Cluster

+- Need simple high availability (HA) → Multi-AZ Instance

+- Need cheapest option for dev/test → Single-AZ Instance

 ---